sowelswl/sowelswl.github.io/index.md

 I warmly welcome various external collaboration opportunities, including but not limited to:

+- Investor cooperation: Real-time live trading performance updates at [Suya Investments](https://www.suyainvestments.com/)
 - Industry exchange: Sharing professional experiences and discussing industry trends.
 - FOF fund part-time work: Providing expert analysis on quantitative stock selection products.
-- Investor cooperation: Able to provide detailed live trading performance.

 If you are interested in any of the above areas, please feel free to contact me via WeChat or email.
 My email address is weilisong@hnu.edu.cn, and welcome face-to-face meetings.